Dr. Michael “Robby” Rabinovich is back for another shift in the Pitt, HBO’s hit medical drama.

 Gerran Howell as Dennis Whitaker

 Dennis Whitaker is a 4th year medical student doing an ER rotation at the Pitt.
-Whitaker’s from a small town in Nebraska, who left the family farm to try to become a doctor.
+Whitaker is from a small town in Nebraska, which he left – along with the family farm – to try to become a doctor.
 Though skittish and nervous, Whitaker is devoted to medicine, but is certainly feeling the stress of both the job and the financial weight of his medical school loans.

 Whitaker has incredible compassion, connecting with an unhoused patient and helping coax Dr. Robbie out of a panic attack.
 At the end of the season, Santos finds out that he’s been squatting in an unused wing at the hospital and offers him a room in her place, which he graciously accepts.